grav/radiospot/README.md

 ##### Radio app with Spotify integration.
 Soon free on AppStore! :-)

-This app allows you to add the current track of a radio channel (currently only channels from the Danish Broadcasting Company) to Spotify.
+This iOS app allows you to add the current track of a radio channel (currently only channels from the Danish Broadcasting Company) to Spotify.

 ##### Build instructions